jrgroves/ECON691/index.md

 ---
-title: Economics 691 Week One
+title: Economics 691 Week One - Part One
 ---

 # Economics 691